game-ai-platform-team/tira-ai-local/README.md

 2. **Active Color:** `w`
     - Whose turn it is, black (`b`) or white (`w`).
 3. **Castling availability:** `KQkq`
     - Which sides each color can castle.
-Upper case for white and lower case for black. `KQkq` means both colors can castle both ways. `Qk` would mean that white can castle queenside and black can castle kingside.
+Upper case for white and lower case for black. `KQkq` means both colors can castle both ways. `Qk` would mean that white can castle queenside and black can castle kingside. `-` means that neither side can castle.
 4. **En passant target square:** `-`
     - If this square is not a line (`-`), it means that a pawn can move to that square to do an _[en passant](https://en.wikipedia.org/wiki/En_passant)_.
 For example, if black moves `f7f5` this would read `f6`.
-This means that white can use a pawn in `e5` or `g5` in capture the black pawn in `f5` by moving to `f6`.
+This means that white can use a pawn in `e5` or `g5` to capture the black pawn in `f5` by moving to `f6`.
-    - Below is a board in position `rnbqkbnr/pp1pp1pp/8/2p1Pp2/8/8/PPPP1PPP/RNBQKBNR w KQkq f6 0 3`, where white can en passant with the pawn in `e5` by moving it to `f6`
+    - Below is a board in position `rnbqkbnr/pp1pp1pp/8/2p1Pp2/8/8/PPPP1PPP/RNBQKBNR w KQkq f6 0 3`, where white can _en passant_ with the pawn in `e5` by moving it to `f6`
     - ![en passant example](./docs/en_passant_example.png)
 5. **Halfmove clock:** `0`
     - The number of moves since a piece was captured or a pawn was moved.
 This program uses the [fifty-move rule](https://en.wikipedia.org/wiki/Fifty-move_rule), which means that the game will be declared a draw if the number of halfmoves reaches 100.
 Your AI does not need to keep track of this.